prantik1998/KMeansalgorithm/README.md

-# KMeansalgorithm
+# K-Means Algorithm
-The KMeanss Algorithm is one of the most basic algorithms in  unsupervised learninng and is used for classification.Here is a basic implementation of the kmeans algorithm which is used to classify a cluster of data into two groups
+The K-Means Algorithm is one of the most basic algorithms in  unsupervised learning and is used for classification.
+Here is a basic implementation of the K-Means Algorithm which is used to classify a cluster of data into two groups.